Healthcare Programs in Armenia

 The AMAA Clinics provide the following services:

-• Ultra-Sound (though available only in Yerevan, at least for now)
+• Ultra-Sound (For now available only in Yerevan)

 • Family doctor